watergy/waterfall/README.md

 - save the streams to indexedDB using GUN*

 ### How it works
 Alice starts recording and live streaming.
-She makes a record in a database (GUN) that gives her peer id and perhaps optionally some metadata.
+She makes a record in a database (GUN) that gives her peer id and perhaps optionally some metadata.<br/>
 Mr. Dude "asks" to join the session.
 If his key is valid, he gets access to the database Alice saved to.
 Mr. Dude takes a snapshot of the entire graph starting at the node that Alice created.
 He ends up with a tree like this